 - Enjoy trekking and water sports at Nadaun.

-- Visit Deotsidh Temple to seek holy blessings.
+- Visit to Baba Balak Nath temple at Deotsidh to seek holy blessings.

 Cultural programmes showcasing the folk music and dances of Himachal Pradesh and other states are held.
 The Hamir Utsav is celebrated in the memory of existence of Hamirpur District.